Purely Inseparable Galois theory I: The Fundamental Theorem: Introduction

 with $Y$ normal factoring the absolute Frobenius $\Fr: X \rightarrow X$. \end{theorem} This extension of Jacobson's Galois theory to varieties has led to many further geometric applications, for example \cite{shepherd-barron_geography_1991}, \cite{shen_foliations_2009}, \cite{di_cerbo_effective_2015}, \cite{langer2015generic}, \cite{patakfalvi_singularities}, and \cite{ji_waldron}.

 A major drawback of Jacobson's theory is that it can only be applied to exponent one extensions.
-Indeed, if $F/K$ has exponent larger than one, the assignment $E \ \mapsto\ (\Der_E(F) \hookrightarrow \Der_K(F))$ can no longer distinguish between all intermediate fields, and Jacobson's \mbox{correspondence breaks down:} \begin{example} Let $F=F(X)$ be the function field of a positive-dimensional variety $X$ over a perfect field $k$.
-Then $\Der_{F^{p^n}}(F)=\Der_{F^p}(F)=\Der(F)$, as for any derivation $D\in\Der(F)$, the Leibnitz rule implies that for all $x\in F$, we have Hence derivations cannot tell the fields $F^p$ and $F^{p^n}$ apart. \end{example}
+Indeed, if $F/K$ has exponent larger than one, the assignment $E \ \mapsto\ (\Der_E(F) \hookrightarrow \Der_K(F))$ can no longer distinguish between all intermediate fields, and Jacobson's \mbox{correspondence breaks down:}